50/50 Property Settlements

 In some cases, one party may have made significant financial contributions, resulting in a larger share of the assets.

-On the other hand, the division may prioritise the future needs of one party, such as custody of children or ongoing financial support.
+On the other hand, the division may prioritise the future needs of one party, for example where one party may have lower superannuation, less financial resources, or need to be the primary carer of children.

 How do you negotiate the division of assets?